 Thanks to AI diagnostics, new levels of speed and accuracy are possible, helping doctors make correct diagnoses and expanding the likelihood that they will spot more unusual conditions.
 The upshot will be faster interventions and increased accurate diagnoses.
-This will reduce costs of readmissions and increase the chance of initial treatment being successful; most importantly, it will save lives.
+This will reduce costs of readmissions and increase the chance of initial treatments being successful.
+Most importantly, it will save lives.